kown7/pymergevcd/docs/homepage/reqdevsecops.md

 we can.

 * Keep the specifications documents and code synchronised
-    * Create close-out references that get invalidated as soon as the requirements change.
+    * Create close-out references[^5] that get invalidated as soon as the requirements change.
 * Automate the generation of documents[^4]
     * Always up-to-date documents
 	* Document versioning is supported with git tags